fission1110/vim-yankremote/README.md

 5. Configure your .vimrc to point back to your local host, with the full path of the cert
 6. Start Yanking over tls!

+## alternate setup ##
+You could set up ssh port forwarding to push your local port 9999 to your remote server..
+Then on the remote server, you could just connect to localhost:9999 and not have to worry about firewalls.

 ## In your .vimrc
 ```
-let g:PasteSendIP = '127.0.0.1' " The IP where server.py is running
+let g:PasteSendIP = '127.0.0.1' " The IP where server.py is running.
+Defaults to 127.0.0.1
-let g:PasteSendPort = 9999 " The port server.py is running on
+let g:PasteSendPort = 9999 " The port server.py is running on.
+Defaults to 9999
-let g:PasteSendCert = '/path/to/server.cert' " The full path of the certificate file
+let g:PasteSendCert = '/path/to/server.cert' " The full path of the certificate file.
+Defaults to <plugindir>/bin/server.cert
-let g:PasteSendClientCert = '/path/to/client.cert' " The full path of the client certificate file
+let g:PasteSendClientCert = '/path/to/client.cert' " The full path of the client certificate file.
+Defaults to <plugindir>/bin/client.cert
-let g:PasteSendClientKey = '/path/to/client.key' " The full path of the client key file
+let g:PasteSendClientKey = '/path/to/client.key' " The full path of the client key file.
+Defaults to <plugindir>/bin/client.key
 vmap <leader>y :PasteSend<cr> " Optionally you can overwrite visual yank
 ```
 ## Usage